kuriharaan/InputSystemWiki/How-Do-I....md

     InputSystem.GetControls("/<gamepad>");
 ```

-Or match devices by name:
+Or match devices by name (which is a bad idea, though, because there is no guarantee that a gamepad device has "gamepad" in its name):

 ```C#
     InputSystem.GetControls("/gamepad*");